-The number of stock options granted has been based on the executive's position, the executive's performance in the prior year, the Company's overall performance, the executive's potential for continued sustained contributions to our success, and competitive market information.
-Based on market data provided by FW Cook, the Compensation Committee considers the equity grant levels of the peer group, including awards granted as a percentage of outstanding shares when recommending equity awards for executive officers.
+The number of equity awards granted has been based on the executive's position, the executive's performance in the prior year, the Company's overall performance, the executive's potential for continued sustained contributions to our success, and competitive market information.
+Based on market data provided by FW Cook, the Compensation Committee considers the equity grant levels of the peer group when recommending equity awards for executive officers.

-In 2021, long-term incentive compensation for our executive officers composed of approximately 54% performance-based stock options and 46% RSUs.
-The performance-based stock options granted to the executive officers in 2021 have seven-year terms and vest monthly over four years on a pro rata basis.
-The RSUs granted to the executive officers in 2021 vest annually over four years on a pro rata basis.
+In 2022, long-term incentive compensation for our Chief Executive Officer comprised of approximately 57% performance-based stock options and 43% RSRs and for our NEOs, other than the Chief Executive Officer, comprised of approximately 54% performance-based stock options and 46% RSRs.
+The performance-based stock options granted to the executive officers in 2022 have seven-year terms and vest monthly over four years on a pro rata basis.
+The RSRs granted to the executive officers in 2022 vest annually over four years on a pro rata basis.

-Vesting of the stock options and RSUs occur only if the executive officer is employed by the Company or an affiliate through each vesting date, unless they meet certain requirements for continued vesting.
+Vesting of the stock options and RSRs occur only if the executive officer is employed by the Company or an affiliate through each vesting date, unless they meet certain requirements for continued vesting.

-The 2021 long-term incentive awards are summarized in the table below.
+The 2022 long-term incentive awards are summarized in the table below.
 The grants were made under the Company's 2018 Plan.
-The grant date fair value of each award was determined using the Black-Scholes model for stock options and was based on the closing price of the Company's common stock on the date of grant for RSUs.
-Additional information about equity awards granted in 2021 is provided below in the Grants of Plan-Based Awards table.
+The grant date fair value of each award was determined using the Black-Scholes model for stock options and was based on the closing price of the Company's common stock on the date of grant for RSRs.
+Additional information about equity awards granted in 2022 is provided below in the Grants of Plan-Based Awards table.

-2021 LTI Grant Value Name Stock Options RSUs Total Jerrell Shelton \$2,046,243 \$1,768,140 \$3,814,383 Robert Stefanovich \$ 661,083 \$ 571,538 \$ 1,232,621 Mark Sawicki, Ph.D. \$ 661,083 \$ 571,538 \$ 1,232,621
+2022 Long Term Incentives Grant Value Name Stock Options RSRs Total Jerrell Shelton \$963,359 \$ 731,213 \$1,694,572 Robert Stefanovich \$ 330,123 \$282,180 \$ 612,303 Mark Sawicki, Ph.D. \$ 330,123 \$282,180 \$ 612,303